tottinge/gitminer-jupyter/README.md

 the json file.
 You don't need to have the source code or the actual git repository handy.

-There is a dash app for visualization
+There is a dash app for visualization.
+You may launch it by going to the gitminer-dash directory and typing 'python app.py _repo-path_ where
+_repo_path_ is the directory path to a repository on your computer.

 # Setup